miferg/itsqc/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the Attribution-NonCommercial-ShareAlike 4.0 International License.